Whitty985playz/SCPSLSE_NMF/README.md

     - Scripted events Exiled 9 is not released on GitHub but is released publicly.
 - Take **NoMoreFoundation.zip** and extract it in your Scripted Events Scripts Directory.
   - Extract it here: ***/.config/EXILED/config/ScriptedEvents/Scripts***
-- take the 2 .ogg files and put them in the Audio Player's Audio folder.
+- Extract the "_Audio" folder, take the 2 .ogg files and put them in the Audio Player's Audio folder.
   - This can be found in **/.config/EXILED/plugins/audio**
 - Restart your server and test using "run NMF"

+Wiki and ReadMe Translations will be available soon.

 To find out more(e.g. Configs and Lighting) Look at the [Wiki](https://github.com/Whitty985playz/SCPSLSE_NMF/wiki)